Students learn how to enhance their own and others’ health, safety, well-being and physical activity participation in varied and changing contexts.

 The Learning Area of Health is committed to providing:

 - A Physical Education program that develops positive attitudes, values and behaviours towards physical activity, as well as equipping students with the confidence and skills to remain physically active for their entire lifetime.

-- A Health and Human Development program which develops capacities to make informed decisions and take actions that lead to a physically, socially and a mentally healthy lifestyle.
+- A Health program which develops capacities to make informed decisions and take actions that lead to a physically, socially and a mentally healthy lifestyle.

-The Learning Area of Health aims to provide programs which encourage students to develop the following skills to the best of their ability:
+The Learning Area of Health aims to provide programs which encourage students to:

-To give students an awareness of how fitness can promote health and well-being.
+- Develop an awareness of how fitness can promote health and wellbeing.